Our clarifications and explanations within quoted statements appear inside [ ]

 While it is clear that God chose Samson as His Instrument to begin the process of liberating the Jewish people from the Philistine yoke, it is just as clear that Samson had no thoughts of accomplishing this Task; and, consequently, he was motivated in all that he did, not by a noble urge to effect a Kiddush HaShem among the Jewish and Philistine peoples by leading a national Jewish army in battle against the Philistines' hegemony and idolatry, but rather by an abhorrent combination of unquenchable lust and the compulsion to unleash his personal revenge upon the Philistines for affronts large and small.
 That Samson himself sought to avoid any ennobling confrontation with the Philistines is evidenced by the fact that he purposefully concealed from his own parents (who well-remembered the Angel's Declaration concerning him) not only the fact that he had torn apart a lion with his bare hands, but also the fact that he had afterward discovered honey -- which he generously shared with his parents -- inside its carcass (see Judges 14:5-9).
 Samson did not want these two events to become known to his parents and, through them, to the Jewish people at large, precisely because he understood that these events symbolized the prospect that he would achieve a great victory over a seemingly-invincible national adversary, the fruits of which would benefit the entire Jewish people.
 Moreover, he realized that if he these events became known, then his parents and, through them, the Jewish people at large would correctly surmise that these events constituted a long-awaited Divine Sign that the time had finally come for him to nationally confront the Philistines on behalf of the Jewish people, thereby effecting a much greater Kiddush HaShem than would be wrought by his decimation of the Philistines merely in order to satiate his appetite for personal revenge.
 As a result of concealing these events, Samson elevated his personal prerogatives over his national responsibilities.
 Moreover, when the Philistines demanded that the Jewish people detain and turn Samson over to them for punishment, the perfect opportunity was thereby created for Samson to inspire and lead the Jewish people in a war of national liberation against the Philistines; but, instead, Samson merely acquiesced to his detention and extradition, thereby facilitating his war of personal revenge against the Philistines (see Judges 15:1-20).
 Yet, despite Samson's improper motivations, the God of Israel nonetheless determined that he was, indeed, the person most suited to accomplishing His Task in that Day, namely, to begin the task of inflicting God's Justice upon the Philistines; and, accordingly, He successfully utilized him for that Holy Purpose.
 In furtherance thereof, God blessed him (see Judges 13:24), repeatedly infused him with His Spirit (see Judges 13:25; 14:6; 14:19; and 15:14), and even brought forth for him, at his request and in a miraculous manner, water to quench his thirst (see Judges 15:18-19).
 Moreover, even Samson's lust was directly influenced by God -- this in order to create a pretext upon which Samson would be inclined to act in accordance with his natural predisposition to inflict personal revenge upon his enemies -- thereby ultimately effecting God's Purpose (see Judges 14:4), albeit without Samson having intended to do so.

-Why did God choose Samson, a member of the small tribe of Dan, as His Agent rather than a member of Judah, the largest and most powerful tribe, which would have logically comprised the bulk of any Jewish army conscripted to fight the Philistine enemy?
+Why did God choose Samson, a member of the small tribe of Dan, as His Agent rather than a member of Judah, the largest and most powerful tribe, which would have logically comprised the bulk of any Jewish army conscripted to fight the Philistines?
 The sad truth is that, after having been subjugated by the Philistines for four decades, the tribe of Judah -- utilizing a defeated people’s natural survival mechanism -- had long convinced itself that appeasement and submission were virtues, and that provocation and resistance were vices.
 Accordingly, when the Philistines demanded that the Jewish people detain and turn Samson over to them for punishment, the Jewish people amply demonstrated that which God already knew, namely, that they were not yet ready -- as a national force -- to reclaim their Land.
 As the Hebrew Bible relates: "Three thousand men of Judah then went down to the cleft of the Rock of Elam, and they said to Samson, 'Do you not know that the Philistines rule over us?
 What is this [crime that] you have done to us [by attacking the Philistines]?'
 But he answered them, 'As they did to me, so I did to them.'
 They said [in response] to him, 'We have come to arrest you, to hand you over into the hand of the Philistines.' …" (Judges 15:11-12).
 God knew that, although the Jewish people at large were not yet psychologically capable of confronting the evil Philistines, Samson was more than able to do so.
 And once Samson demonstrated that it was possible to cause serious harm to the Philistines, the Jewish people began to envisage the Day when they would be able to utterly defeat these Evildoers.

 As it was with Samson, so it has been with the secular Zionists.
 For, God determined that they, too, were the persons most suited to accomplishing His Task in this Day, namely, to settle and forcibly retain possession of the Land of Israel, in the face of unrelenting aggression by the Arab and larger Muslim worlds, in order to create a sturdy fortress capable of facilitating the prophesied Ingathering of the largely pacific Jewish people to their biblical homeland in modern times.
 God chose secular Zionists for this Task despite the fact that these persons were motivated, not by any thoughts of facilitating the fulfillment of biblical prophecy (thereby validating, for the Jewish people and the Gentile nations, the Existence and solitary Kingship of the God of Israel, and thereby effecting the ultimate Kiddush HaShem), but rather by an obsession to create a modern secular State which (although serving as a necessary refuge for the pandemically persecuted Jewish people) would, on the contrary, eschew religious Jewry's ancient belief system.
 Yet, despite secular Zionists’ contrary intentions and predictions, religious Zionists (who, unlike secular Zionists, recognized the reestablishment of Israel and the great Ingathering thereto as prophetic signposts of the coming Redemption) increased, not only in number, but, more importantly, also as a proportion of the Jewish population that was willingly -- nay, eager -- to confront the Jewish State’s genocidal adversaries on the battlefield.
 Thus it was that just as God had influenced Samson to declare of his first Philistine wife: "She is suitable in my eyes" only because it furthered His Purpose in that Time, so He had declared of the secular Zionist leadership: "They are suitable in My Eyes" only because it furthered His Purpose in this Time.
 For, in the same way that the God of Israel chose a flawed Samson to "begin to save Israel from the hand of the Philistines" of that Time, He chose a flawed secular Zionist leadership to "begin to save Israel from the hand of the Philistines" of this Time.